 Get ready to get your hula girl moves on!

-My tasty Polynesian chicken wings use the traditional way of preparing chicken wings starting with coating them in a seasoned flour mixture and deep-frying.
+My tasty Polynesian chicken wings with pineapple mustard use the traditional way of preparing chicken wings starting with coating them in a seasoned flour mixture and deep-frying.
 They are then tossed in a sauce that features Maui onions and pineapple juiced infused with Asian flavors like hoisin sauce, sriracha and ginger.

 Place them under the broiler to create a wing that is perfectly crunchy and sticky, and then sprinkle them with sesame seeds and serve them with punchy pineapple mustard.